 Especially inexpensive.
 Compact design.
 Lightweight.
 Easy to install and set up.
 Hands-free calling.
 Fabric speaker design is an improvement over the previous Echo Dot.
-Available in 3 colors.
+Available in several designs and colors.

 Amazon’s smallest Echo device doesn’t feature premium Dolby sound.

 A fun and surprisingly practical voice assistant for your family.
 Plays music, helps in the kitchen, and even controls lights and other home devices.
 Good sound for the price.
 Boasts multiple layers of privacy control.

 Adds a welcome boost of low-frequency sound to your audio setup.
 Speaker measures 6 inches.
 Can pair with two Echo devices for left/right stereo sound.
 Small and inexpensive for a subwoofer.